-• The applicant demonstrated that they analyzed the past crash/safety data to identify the specific crash-type trends which will likely occur in the future if no action is taken.
+The application somewhat shows: that the past crash/safety data was looked at by the applicant to identify the specific crash-type trends that will likely occur in the future if no action is taken.

-The applicant demonstrated there are significant safety threats to pedestrians and/or bicycles which can be mitigated by ATP eligible improvements.
+- Collision trends, collision types, and collision details will be minimally impacted by the proposed safety improvements. - there are minimal safety threats to pedestrians and/or bicycles that can be mitigated by ATP eligible improvements.